 Commercial Solar Farms & Large Solar Arrays

-As Australia is in one of the world’s solar “hot zones” this provides maximum exposure to the sun’s rays throughout the year.
+Australia is in one of the world’s solar “hot zones” that provides maximum exposure to the sun’s rays throughout the year.
 This abundant energy source is FREE to capture and convert it to usable energy/power for business or factory's and whole towns.

-Double Axis-solar Tracking (DAT) Racking provides superior Energy Generation of all solar racking types, "Fixed Tilted Racking" is the least efficient Racking type, if interested please email-us with your enquire for a Private or Community owned Solar Farm!
+Double Axis-solar Tracking (DART) Racking provides superior Energy Generation of ALL solar racking types, "Fixed Tilted Racking" is the least efficient Racking type, if interested please email-us with your enquire for a Private or Community owned Solar Farm!

-Investing in a large 5MW Solar Farm is a big investment, a 5MW DAT Solar Array provides a Levelised Cost of Energy (LCOE) of approx. $19.00 per kWh (2021) – DAT Racking is more expensive, however the returns from the Power Purchase Agreement (PPA) etc., the total investment cost will pay for the full installation in approx. 2~4 years, and thereafter return an ongoing income stream for decades!
+Investing in a large 5MW Solar Farm is a big investment, a 5MW DART Solar Array provides a Levelised Cost of Energy (LCOE) – DART Racking is more expensive, the returns are calculated on the Power Purchase Agreement (PPA) Price etc., the total investment cost will pay for the full installation in approx. 3~4 years, and thereafter return an ongoing income stream for decades!